Bums on a Boat

 Sailing Through the Suez Canal | Full Transit by Sailboat

 Sailing through the Suez Canal is unlike any other passage on Earth.
 In this full-length episode, we enter the canal at Port Said and navigate one of the world’s most important and tightly controlled waterways by sailboat.
-From towering container ships a...
+From towering container ships and nonstop construction to fishermen working a...

 Caught Today.
 Cooked Today.
 Captain’s Perfect Tuna